interledger/open-payments/README.md

 All Payment Pointers have a `subject`, the entity that owns or controls the resource that is accessed via the URL resolved from the pointer.
-This concept is borrowed from standard identity ontologies and in the OPay ecosystem it is assumed that the `subject` of a Payment Pointer is also the entity that owns any funds pushed to that pointer or pulled from it.
+This concept is borrowed from standard identity ontologies and in the Open Payments ecosystem it is assumed that the `subject` of a Payment Pointer is also the entity that owns any funds pushed to that pointer or pulled from it.

 Payment Pointers also have an `issuer` who controls the domain/origin at which the pointer is hosted on the Internet.